-The Company follows the accounting standards issued by the CICA Handbook Section 3870, "Stock-Based Compensation And Other Stock-Based Payments", which recommends the fair-value based method for measuring compensation costs.
+The Company follows the accounting standards issued by the CICA Handbook Section 3870, "Stock-Based Compensation And Other Stock-Based Payments", which requires the fair-value based method for measuring compensation costs.
 The Company determines the fair value of the stock-based compensation using the Black-Scholes option pricing model.
-Any consideration paid on the exercise of stock options is credited to share capital.